 The Bitcoin Custodian is a New Yorkstate chartered trust company operating under the direct supervision of the New York State Department of Financial Services and is subject to the antimoney laundering requirements of the Financial Crimes Enforcement Network ("FinCEN").
 In addition, the Bitcoin Custodian is a qualified custodian under the Investment Advisers Act of 1940.
 The Bitcoin Custodian will operate pursuant to the terms and provisions of the custody agreement between the Trust and the Bitcoin Custodian (the "Bitcoin Custodian Agreement").
-Under the Bitcoin Custodian Agreement, the
+Under the Bitcoin Custodian Agreement, the Bitcoin Custodian will be responsible for the safety and security of the Trust's

-Bitcoin Custodian will be responsible for the safety and security of the Trust's Bitcoin as well as overseeing the process of deposit, withdrawal, sale and purchase of the Trust's Bitcoin.
-The Sponsor expects that the Bitcoin Custodian's custodial operations will maintain custody and access of the private keys associated with the Trust's Bitcoin.9 The Bitcoin Custodian will custody the Bitcoin in accordance with the terms of the Bitcoin Custodian Agreement.
+Bitcoin as well as overseeing the process of deposit, withdrawal, sale and purchase of the Trust's Bitcoin.
+The Sponsor expects that the Bitcoin Custodian's custodial operations will maintain custody and access of the private keys associated with the Trust's Bitcoin.15 The Bitcoin Custodian will custody the Bitcoin in accordance with the terms of the Bitcoin Custodian Agreement.
 The Bitcoin Custodian will maintain a secured and segregated custody account in the name of the Trust (the "Bitcoin Custody Account").
+The Trust's auditor will have daily readonly access to the Bitcoin Custody Account, and the Bitcoin Custodian will, within five (5) Business Days after the Trust's monthly rebalancing of its assets, provide the Sponsor and the Administrator with an attestation, executed by an executive officer of the Bitcoin Custodian, verifying the amount of Bitcoin that the Bitcoin Custodian is holding in the Bitcoin Custody Account on behalf of the Trust.
 The Trust's Bitcoin will be stored in the Bitcoin Custody Account on behalf of the Trust.
 The Bitcoin Custodian will utilize certain "Security Procedures" when the Trust is required to deposit or withdraw Bitcoin to or from the Bitcoin Custody Account.
 This deposit and withdrawal process provides additional levels of security including, but not limited to, passwords, encryption of private keys, multi-factor authentication process, multi-signature wallets and telephone call-backs during the administration and operation of the Bitcoin Custody Account.

 According to the Registration Statement, the Trust has obtained insurance for the Bitcoin held by the Trust, through the Bitcoin Custodian.
 Currently, the Bitcoin Custodian, either directly or through an affiliate, procures fidelity (also known as crime) insurance to protect the organization from risks such as theft of funds.
-Specifically, the fidelity insurance coverage program provides coverage for the theft of funds held in hot or cold storage and provides a limit excess of \$200,000,000.
-The Bitcoin Custodian's insurance coverage program is provided by a syndicate of industry-leading insurers that are highly rated by AM Best.10 To the extent the value of the Trust's Bitcoin holdings exceeds the total insurance coverage provided by the Bitcoin Custodian's insurance coverage program, the Sponsor will use commercially reasonable efforts to procure additional insurance coverage with the goal of maintaining insurance coverage at a one-to-one ratio with the Trust's Bitcoin holdings such that for every dollar of Bitcoin held by the Trust there is an equal amount of insurance coverage.
+Specifically, the fidelity insurance coverage program provides coverage for the theft of funds held in hot or cold storage and provides a limit in excess of \$200,000,000.
+The Bitcoin Custodian's insurance coverage program is provided by a syndicate of industry-leading insurers that are highly virtual currencies are encompassed in the definition and properly defined as commodities."